Oh and yes, there is so some brown butter in that cookie dough too.

 - While the chocolate hardens make the nougat layer.
 Melt the butter in a saucepan over medium heat.
 Add in sugar and milk, stirring until dissolved and bring to a boil.
 Let cook for 5 minutes, stirring occasionally.
 Add in marshmallow fluff and vanilla, stirring until smooth.
 Turn off heat and fold in peanuts, then pour over bottom chocolate layer.
 Let cool completely, about 30 minutes or 15 minutes in the fridge.

-- While nougat layer cools make the caramel layer.
+- Make the caramel.
 Combine the caramels and cream in a saucepan over low heat.
 Let melt, stirring occasionally, until smooth, this took about 10 minutes for me.
 Pour over nougat layer and let cool completely, about 10 minutes.

-- While the caramel layer cools make the cookie dough.
-In a heavy-bottomed sauce pan add the remaining butter, melt butter over medium heat until just browned.
+- Make the Cookie Dough.
+In a heavy-bottomed sauce pan, melt the butter over medium heat until just browned.
 Butter will melt, foam, and froth, then begin to brown along the bottom.
 Whisk browned bits off of the bottom of the pan and pour into the bowl of a stand mixer or large bowl.
 Allow to cool 10 minutes.
-If browning butter is not your thing you may skip the step and just use softened room temp. butter.

 - To the bowl add the brown sugar, cream or coconut milk and vanilla.
 Beat until combined, fluffy and light in color.
 Beat in the flour and salt until combined.
 Stir in the chocolate chips.
 Spread the cookie dough over the caramel layer, be carful not to press too hard into the caramel.
 You don't want to mix the two layers.